Skip to content

 • Paid plan is pricier than average

-Deputy is an all-in-one employee scheduling, timesheets, tasking, and communication platform.
+Deputy is an all-in-one employee scheduling, timesheets, task management, and communication platform.
 Getting started with Deputy is fairly straightforward: when you sign up, the app prompts you to either add new employees manually or bulk import them from another source, like a spreadsheet.

 Adding a new shift is also pretty simple: just click the plus sign on the schedule, which you can view by employee or by role.
 Once you've filled out a shift's details, you can either schedule it or select from a list of helpful options, like repeating the shift tomorrow or for the rest of the week.
 After testing several scheduling apps, I was thankful for any small feature like this that saved me time scheduling multiple shifts at once.